 2. We obtain your medical records

-After the consultation with your medical negligence solicitor, he/she will request access to your medical records and engage an independent medical expert to assess your records.
-The purpose of engaging an independent expert is to establish whether there was any negligence on the part of the medical professional.
+After the consultation with your rhinoplasty surgical error solicitor, he/she will request access to your medical records and engage an independent medical expert to assess your records.
+The purpose of engaging an independent expert is to establish whether there was any negligence on the medical professional’s part.

 3. The medical negligence litigation process